 - Lack of Control

 Luck is fickle, it is hard to control and influence.
 Hence people assume there are supernatural forces at work even in all the randomness of life.
-Afterall, no one would want to take the risk to tempt fate, and so they are attracted into being superstitious.
+After all, no one would want to take the risk to tempt fate, so they are attracted to being superstitious.

 - Economic Instability

-There is also research that show the correlation between economic instability and the degree of people believing in superstitions and this relation has been found to be proportional.
+There is also research that shows the correlation between economic instability and the degree of people believing in superstitions and this relation has been found to be proportional.

 - Culture and Tradition